-- Takes a long time to get results
+- It takes a long time to get results

 - Results are not guaranteed

-That being said if you write/talk about something you’re passionate/interested in then it is a relatively easy to way make money.
-You just have to put a lot of time, energy, and effort into it.
+That being said, if you write/talk about something you’re passionate/interested in, then it is relatively easy to way make money.
+You have to put a lot of time, energy, and effort into it.
 Oh, and don’t expect results for at least 6 months to 1 year.

 Teach English Online (highly recommended)

 - Very easy job (you speak English through a video call)

 - You get to work during the day

 - Earn a lot of money